m-wiesner/nnet_pytorch/README.md

 Example Recipes
 -------------------------------------------------------------------------------
 For now all of the examples are based on librispeech, though any existing kaldi recipe can be easily modified to use nnet_pytorch instead of nnet3.
-Generally the procedure is as follows.
+See librispeech100 for a full example.
+The recipe in librilight probably needs to be updated.
 We have also trained good performing ASR models for the BABEL data sets with this code, but have not yet committed the recipe.

+The procedure for making new recipes:

 1. Use normal kaldi recipe to produce good HMM-GMM models.
 2. Create the chain directory with the appropriate subsampling factor (model specific).